BCHPleaseOrg/sbx/PROPOSAL.md

 1. Organize a working group of developers to build a Smart Bitcoin Exchange (SBX).
 2. Coordinate with active Validators to safely deploy the new SBX Server.
-3. Coordinate with the current SBCH Treasury custodian to safely transfer the "escrowed" $BCH into the SBX.
+3. Coordinate with the current $SBCH Treasury custodian to safely transfer the "escrowed" $BCH into the SBX.
 4. Work with current DEXs to integrate with the new network for $BCH <=> $SBCH asset exchanges.

 > NOTE: SBX will charge a 0.1% base fee for each transaction to incentivize participation in the network.